 - Intense nipple pain.

 - Nipples are flat or creased after feedings.

 - Nipples are cracked, blistered, and or bleeding.

 - The nipple has a white stripe at the end, like a paler end to the nipple.

-- Naturally, this all causes great discomfort while breastfeeding.
+- Naturally, this all causes significant discomfort while breastfeeding.

-- Painful breasts, where mastitis, thrush, and or blocked ducts may be present.
+- Painful breasts, where mastitis, thrush, and blocked ducts may be present.

 - Very poor latching and sucking ability.

 - When the baby is latched, the lip may be tucked inwards, which causes the latch to be shallow.